Home

 Dianthus (pinks)

-Another shade perennial with wonderful blooms.
+This is another shade perennial with wonderful blooms.
 Provided you deadhead this plant regularly, it will bloom all summer long, bringing a splash of white, pink, lavender and red to your garden.
 It looks amazing when used for edging and as a container plant.

 Hollyhocks (Alcea rosea)